FriendsOfAkeneo/IcecatConnector/README.md

 More explanation about the ProductValue override can be found in Akeneo documentation: https://docs.akeneo.com/1.7/cookbook/catalog_structure/overriding_the_orm_product_value.html

-### Update the DB schema

-The ExtendedAttributeTypeBundle need to add some tables from the ProductValue override and you must update the Doctrine schema.

-One way to this is using the command `app/console doctrine:schema:update`.
-You will habe to specify an option for this command:

-* `dump-sql` will show you the changes without applying them.

-* `force` will apply the changes.

 ### (Optionnal) Example bundles

 This connector is shipped with complete example bundle, especially to override the ProductValue model.